Kosjerić: History

 Rapid development began in 1882, but it was suppressed by the faster-growing communities of nearby bigger towns, Valjevo and Požega.
-Kosjerić reached the status of the town in 1966 and economic development after the completion of the Belgrade-Bar railway in 1972.
+Kosjerić reached the status of the town in 1966 and economic development after the completion of the Belgrade-Bar railway in the 1970s.

 Demographics

 According to the 2011 census results, the municipality of Kosjerić has a population of 12,090 inhabitants.